mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:52:31 all sorts of funny shenanigans.
 Well, this, this is breaking here.
 And we've just noticed on Twitter

 00:52:37 that the JavaScript verified account that it's the program.
-The, the, the Twitter name is real
+The, the Twitter name is real

 00:52:44 programming language with 51 million followers.
 And there's a big message on it, Brian.
 What's the